Defining the Avant-Garde with Cage, Glass, and Reich

 Not only is there more of these four things (probably more in the first ten years of the twentieth century alone) than all other previous centuries combined, but there is also a new stream of musical evidence that came to the fore during the twentieth century: the audio recording.

-Because of the ubiquity of audio recordings and the mind-boggling density of musical artifacts, it will likely be centuries before twentieth-century music can be thought of objectively or categorized properly.
+For the ubiquity of audio recordings and the mind-boggling density of musical artifacts, it will likely be centuries before twentieth-century music can be thought of objectively or categorized properly.
 In my opinion, when all is sorted out, the Avant-garde movement will be thought of as a curious oddity.

 Burkholder, P.J., Grout, D.J., Palisca, C.V.
 A History of Western Music.
 9th ed.
 W.W.
 Norton and Company: New York, 2014.